-If you live in the inner west chances are you have hear about the Greenway Project.
-What probably didn't know is that the project started with a handful of passionate people.
+If you live in the inner west, chances are you have heard about the Greenway Project.
+What you probably didn't know is that the project started with a handful of passionate people.
 Jug Agius was one of them.

-Friends of Greenway is a community group which started a campaign which has now spanned years.
-Theirvision was to preserve a greenway – a kind of linear park – along the side of an old railroad track.
-The greenway could be used by cylclists and walkers.
+Friends of Greenway is a community group that started a campaign which has now spanned years.
+Their vision was to preserve a greenway – a kind of linear park – along the side of an old railroad track.
+The greenway could be used by cyclists and walkers.

 The track itself is earmarked for development and a few years ago the group thought it had scored a major victory when the Labor Government announced it had approved the Greenway as part of the light rail development.

-The current NSW Liberal Government has sinced shelved the idea but Friends of Greenway believe that the government has no intention of developing the park.
+The current NSW Liberal Government has since shelved the idea but Friends of Greenway believe the government has no intention of developing the park.

-Jug says at the height of the campaign he spent at least one day a week organising rallies, writng emails and attending meetings.
-The group sustained about 8 months of high energy campaigning against the Liberal Government decision.
-Over three or four years he has spent about 3 hours a week working for the campaign.
+Jug says that at the height of the campaign he spent at least one day a week organising rallies, writing emails and attending meetings.
+The group sustained about eight months of high-energy campaigning against the Liberal Government decision.
+Over three or four years he spent about three hours a week working for the campaign.

-so what drive his passion for the Greenway?
+So what drives his passion for the Greenway?